MetaMask/metamask-docs/docs/guide/snaps-development-guide.md

 This allows us to safely execute snaps anywhere, without the snap needing to worry about where and how it is executed.

-#### Secure EcmaScript (SES)
+#### Secure ECMAScript (SES)

-Secure EcmaScript, or [SES](https://github.com/endojs/endo/tree/master/packages/ses), is effectively a subset of the JavaScript language designed to enable mutually suspicious programs to execute in the same JavaScript process (or more accurately, the same [realm](https://tc39.es/ecma262/#realm)).
+Secure ECMAScript, or [SES](https://github.com/endojs/endo/tree/master/packages/ses), is effectively a subset of the JavaScript language designed to enable mutually suspicious programs to execute in the same JavaScript process (or more accurately, the same [realm](https://tc39.es/ecma262/#realm)).
 You can think of it as a more severe form of [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).

 ### Fixing Build / Eval Issues